 One of the basic premises we live by is that in terms of corporate culture, Vision trumps Mission.
-A company’s mission, is what they do and why they do it, and is a cornerstone of any organization.
-Vision, we define as a place in the horizon, the place we can see and if we keep our eyes on that point, we will get there.
+A company’s mission is what they do, and why they do it.
+The mission is a cornerstone of any organization.
+We define vision as a place on the horizon.
+It’s a point that we can see, and if we keep our eyes on that point, we will get there.

-Next is to repeat the exercise with one exception.
-Look out in the horizon and find a point of reference.
-Your reference point should be in the distance and straight down the path of the “white line” you are about to walk.
-Now walk the line again, heel to toe.
-The difference is this time you keep your eyes on the reference point and do not look down at your feet.
+Next, repeat the exercise, but with one exception.
+Look out at the horizon and find a point of reference.
+Your reference point should be in the distance, and straight down the path of the “white line” you are about to walk.
+Now walk the line again, heel-to-toe.
+The difference is that this time you keep your eyes on the reference point, and do not look down at your feet.
 Feel the difference?
 Ask your observer if you still seem impaired, or even wobble.

 In this case Vision (knowing where I am going) trumped Mission (process of surfing), and allowed me to surf.